demisto/content/Packs/ForcepointDLP/README.md

 3. Click **Add New**.
 4. When configuring the Syslog Collector, set the following values **(not relevant for CEF and LEEF formats)**:
    - vendor as vendor - forcepoint
-   - product as product - dlp
+   - product as product - forcepoint dlp